 The view of the harbor, the ambience that gives you the sense of nautical “Outback Steakhouse” and fresh seafood will complete your day in the city.

 How to get there: it’s close to Victoria Park https://goo.gl/maps/tbNbBGgiqv32

 Recommended on the menu: Seafood platter (which include oysters)

-Let’s taking a break from the usual New Zealand meat fair and take a bite of popular food of Pacific/Maori cuisine, the poké bowl.
+Let’s take a break from the usual New Zealand meat fair and take a bite of popular food of Pacific/Maori cuisine, the poké bowl.
 Poké is a raw fish salad made from fresh fish and other ingredients.
 And, if you’re looking for a fresh poke bowl in Auckland, look no further than Poké Poké.
 This cute outlet even allows you to custom-made your poke, ala Subway!

 Cuisine: Maori, Pacific

 Zomato Rating: 4.1